 Analyses of solid tumors with activated or mutated tyrosine kinases indicate that BP1001 has high potential for success in treatment of diseases beyond blood cancers.
 BP1001’s indications include triple negative breast cancer (TNBC), inflammatory breast cancer (IBC), ovarian cancer and autoimmune disease.
 Preclinical investigation is ongoing to assess the efficacy of BP1001 in treating solid tumors and the autoimmune disease systemic lupus erythematosus.

 Follicular lymphoma (FL) is the most common form of low grade or slow-growing non-Hodgkin’s lymphoma (NHL).
-There are 56,000 new cases of NHL per year, with approximately 30 percent of these follicular lymphoma and approximately 60% being the more aggressive diffuse large B cell lymphoma (DLBCL) type.
+There are approximately 56,000 new cases of non-Hodgkin’s lymphoma (NHL) per year, with approximately 40% being indolent lymphomas such as follicular lymphoma (FL) and approximately 60% being the more aggressive lymphomas such as diffuse large B cell lymphoma (DLBCL) type.
 Treatments of varying efficacy exist for FL and DLBCL; however, due to the wide variety of subtypes of this disease, a frontline approach is lacking.
 FL can arise anywhere in the body within the germinal centers of the lymph nodes.
 Between 40 to 80 percent of patients will respond to initial therapy, but virtually all will relapse.
 Ten percent of the relapsed patients will not respond to treatment at all (refractory).